 What Are Operating Costs And Operating Expenses?

 Operating costs refer to how much money you spend to keep your business going.
-It includes:

 - costs of goods sold (COGS)